VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-\item {\bf UI abstraction defects} are found in {7\%} (2 out of \numofcombswithissue{}) of regions.
+\item {\bf UI abstraction defects} (``ABS'') are found in {5\%} (5 out of \numofcombswithissue{}) of regions.
 Defects in a tool's UI abstraction strategies can trick the tool into incorrectly understanding the testing progress.
-Seen from the three regions, WCTester considers all texts as part of abstract UI hierarchies.
-While the strategy works well in a wide range of testing scenarios, it keeps the tool repetitively triggering actions on UI elements with changing texts (such as countdown), because the tool incorrectly thinks that new functionalities are being covered.
+Seen from collected traces, WCTester considers all texts as part of abstract UI hierarchies.
+While the strategy works well in a wide range of testing scenarios, it keeps the tool repetitively triggering actions on UI elements with changing texts (such as counting down), given that the tool incorrectly thinks that new functionalities are being covered.

-\item {\bf Miscellaneous tool implementation defects} are found in 21\% (6 out of \numofcombswithissue{}) of regions.
-In our case we find four potential implementation defects in Ape: (1) the tool fails to handle unresponsive apps twice (as discussed in \textit{Unresponsive UIs}), (2) the tool hangs with no further outputs twice, (3) the tool keeps logging ``injection failed'' without trying to fix the target app twice, and (4) the tool keeps ``waiting for app loading'' once despite the fact that the target app is already running and operational. \end{itemize}
+\item {\bf Miscellaneous tool implementation defects} (``MISC'') are in 18\% (17 out of \numofcombswithissue{}) of regions.
+In our case, we find potential implementation defects in three tools: (1) Ape and Monkey fail to handle unresponsive apps (``Injection failed'' or being unable to obtain UI hierarchies), and (2) WCTester is found to explore only a certain fraction of app functionalities after some point. \end{itemize}

+Another finding is that the ratio of confirmed issues decreases when the rank goes lower ($38/48=79\%$ for rank-1, $32/43=74\%$ for rank-2, and $26/40=65\%$ for rank-3), suggesting the usefulness of prioritizing regions based on their lengths.